Air Commodore Ian Stewart CBE DL

 On leaving the Army in 2006, Jeremy took up the appointment of Deputy Chief Executive of the Reserve Forces’ and Cadets’ Association in Yorkshire and The Humber.
-This role includes being the Chief of Staff for the Association, with a particular responsibility for cadet and youth matters and line management of the SaBRE, Communications and Administration outputs of the Association.
+This role includes being the Chief of Staff for the Association, with a particular responsibility for cadet and youth matters and the administration outputs of the Association.
 He is also a qualified project manager.

 Jeremy is a keen sailor, is a member of the Royal Artillery Yacht Club and enjoys country pursuits.
 He is married to Juliet, has two children and lives in North Yorkshire.